Mickey Rooney: Marriages

-Rooney was married eight times, with six of the unions ending in divorce; his eighth and final marriage lasted longer than the previous seven put together.
+Rooney was married eight times, with six of the unions ending in divorce.
 During the 1960s and 1970s he was often the subject of comedians' jokes over his apparent inability to stay married.
-In 1942, he married his first wife, actress Ava Gardner, who at that time was still an obscure teenaged starlet.
+In 1942, he married his first wife, actress Ava Gardner, who at that time was still an obscure 20-year-old starlet.
 They divorced the following year, partly because of his alleged infidelity.
 While stationed in the military in Alabama in 1944, Rooney met and married Betty Jane Phillips, who later became a singer under the name B. J. Baker.
 They had two sons together.
 This marriage ended in divorce after he returned from Europe at the end of World War II.
 His marriage to actress Martha Vickers in 1949 produced one son, but ended in divorce in 1951.
 He married actress Elaine Mahnken in 1952, and they divorced in 1958.

-In 1958, Rooney married model and actress Barbara Ann Thomason (stage name Carolyn Mitchell), they had four children.
+In 1958, Rooney married model and actress Barbara Ann Thomason (stage name Carolyn Mitchell); they had four children.
 She was murdered in 1966 by stuntman and actor Milos Milos (at the time bodyguard for French actor Alain Delon) who then shot himself.
 Thomason and Milos had an affair while Rooney was traveling, and police theorized that Milos had shot her after she wanted to end it.
 Rooney then married Barbara's best friend, Marge Lane, though the marriage lasted only 100 days.
 He was married to Carolyn Hockett from 1969 to 1975; they had two children.
 In 1978, he married his eighth and final wife, Jan Chamberlin.
-Their marriage lasted until his death, a total of 34 years (longer than his seven previous unions combined).
+Their marriage lasted until his death, a total of 36 years (longer than his seven previous unions combined).
 However, they separated in 2012.